hab56ur9/algorithm-practices/README.md

-# conding-test
+# Algoritm-Practices
-this repository is used for uploading coding test files
+this repository is used for upload my alogirothm-practices